 The trend of increasing fertilizer use changed temporarily early in the 1990's.
 Per capita fertilizer inputs declined globally, from 28 kg per person in 1989 to less than 23 kg per person in 1993, a 19% drop (see Figure 7, above).
 For example, in N. America, Western Europe and Japan, after rapid increases, growth in fertilizer use actually leveled or declined slightly through much of the 1990's (in part because of diminished returns for additional inputs -- see below).
 Similarly, in the former Soviet Union, market reforms that eliminated subsidies for fertilizers led to a decrease in use.

 However, 1995 and 1996 and subsequent years saw global increases again, following five straight years of decrease.
 In 2007, world fertilizer use increased by ~ 5% (WorldWatch March/April 08).These increases were largely attributable to China, where high grain prices made additional fertilizer inputs economically feasible.
 In addition, in 1995, there were increases in US corn acreage (7.5%), as farmers returned land to production that had been set aside to decrease corn surpluses.
 Demand also increased in India.
 As interest in producing fuel ethanol from corn increases, we are likely to see still more acreage planted to corn, with a likely associated increase in nitrogen inputs.
-Global fertilizer use fell somewhat in 2008, owing largely to a spike in fertilizer prices, driven by strong demand; a return to increased use is anticipated, however [Vital Signs 2011].
+Global fertilizer use fell somewhat in 2008, owing largely to a spike in fertilizer prices, driven by strong demand; a return to increased use occured, however, as described above [Vital Signs 2011].

 The US is no longer the world leader in amount of fertilizer used.
 US farmers in the mid 1990's actually used less fertilizer than they did in the early 1980's, and that trend seems to be continuing!
 US farmers are now matching fertilizer applications more closely to crop needs, rather than applying "luxury" amounts.
 This has come about for a variety of reasons, both economic (when returns are marginal, costs are cut wherever possible) and ecological (for example, concerns about damage to soils and water pollution ).
 Advances in precision agriculture have helped as well -- with the help of GPS (Global Positioning System) technology, farmers can map nutrient content of their soils precisely, and can then use GPS coupled with on-tractor GIS (Geographic Information Science) maps to enable delivery of various amounts of fertilizer to various parts of their fields, as needed, rather than applying a set amount over an entire field.